Southdown Homelessness Prevention & Mental Health Support Service (Brighton & Hove)

 Am I eligible?

-This is a free service for adults aged 18 and over living in Brighton and Hove who are at risk of homelessness, need support to secure or sustain their accommodation and/ or have an identified mental health need.
+This is a free service for adults aged 18 and over living in Brighton and Hove living in private rented sector accommodation, who are at risk of homelessness and need support to secure or sustain their accommodation and/or support to manage an identified mental health need.

 How do I apply?

 In preparation for a new, remodelled floating support service for Brighton & Hove, Southdown Homelessness Prevention & Mental Health Service will not be accepting any new referrals after 1st June 2021.

 We will continue to support our current clients and the team can still be contacted on their existing numbers and addresses.

 Our new Transition & Resettlement Service, due to be fully operational from 01 September 2021, will support people moving on from emergency accommodation or supported housing into the private rented sector and we look forward to working alongside other providers and stakeholders on this crucial next step in homeless prevention for Brighton and Hove.